Contents Home back

 Text

-There are 14 lines of text in a single paragraph.
+14 lines of standard text in paragraphs.

 Currier language: A